 The Learning Collaborative officially kicked off in March with an intensive 2-day In-Person Learning Session in Maryland.
 Over 160 participants were in attendance, including MHTTC Center staff and state and district mental health and education leaders representing 36 states.
 In addition, Dr. Elinore McCance-Katz, Assistant Secretary of Mental Health and Substance Use, Department of Health and Human Services, provided opening remarks on the second day.
 Overall, the meeting provided a wealth of information that we hope will be helpful in advancing comprehensive school mental health policies and practices across the nation.

 The in-person learning session was just one component of the National School Mental Health Learning Collaborative.
 The MHTTC Network Coordinating Office and the NCSMH hosted five Virtual Learning Sessions that all Learning Collaborative participants were invited to attend.
 The sessions provided didactic content, aligned with the National School Mental Health Curriculum modules, and participants were asked to share progress and lessons learned on specific improvement goals related to school mental health.
 In addition, participants exchanged resources, tools, templates, and other materials within the collaborative to promote shared learning.
 To access recordings of the five Virtual Learning Sessions, click here.

-If you have any questions regarding the National School Mental Health Learning Collaborative, please contact Jessica Gonzalez at email@example.com
+The 2019 National School Mental Health Learning Collaborative has concluded.
+If you have any questions, please contact Jessica Gonzalez at email@example.com